calebsander/structure-bytes/README.md

 					3 /*3 floats in the tuple*/,
 			3 /*3 characters in second field's name*/, 0x74 /*t*/, 0x77 /*w*/, 0x6f /*o*/,
 				0xff, /*type is defined previously*/
-					0, 11 /*type is defined 11 bytes before the 0 on this line*/
+					8 /*type is defined 8 bytes before this byte*/
 ]
 ````
 In the following definitions, `type` means the binary type format.